cs320-wisc/f21/p5/README.md

 in sorted order, and it will be quite slow overall if you can't do similar consecutive lookups efficiently.

-Hint 1: You may refer to wc.py of project 1 to print a JSON-formatted list of dicts.

-Hint 2: Basic strategy is to keep previous index and use it again for the next time so that consecutive ips can be searched very fast.
-Another strategy is to apply binary search (note that IP addresses in `ip2location.csv` is sorted) - in this case, execution time will be improved not only for consecutive ips, but for all ips.
-The tester will compare the execution time with naive linear search.
+**Hint:** a slow way to find IP address would be loop over all the indexes corresponding to rows of the `ip2location.csv` file (0, 1, 2, ..., N-1) each time another IP is looked up.
+An alternative is to keep track of the index (as a global variable) of the row in the CSV that matches the previous IP that was looked up.
+Say the previous IP corresponded to row 1020, and the current IP being looked up corresponds to row 2025.
+Then you could loop over fewer indexes (1020, 1021, 1022, 1023, 1024, 1025).
+This is possible because `ip2location.csv` is already sorted for you.
+Of course, sometimes the IP being looked up will be smaller than the previous one, and you will have to loop downward (1025, 1024, 1023, ...).

-## Part 2: `sample`
+## Part 2: `region`

 Take a look at the list of daily zips and CSV documentation on the EDGAR site:
 * https://www.sec.gov/dera/data/edgar-log-file-data-set.html
 * https://www.sec.gov/files/EDGAR_variables_FINAL.pdf

-We have provided a `large.zip` file, which is a subset of the records from `log20170101.zip`.
+We have provided a `server_log.zip` file, which is a subset of the records from `log20170101.zip`.
 You'll be creating lots of zip files for this projects, so you'll want to know some command line techniques to troubleshoot.

 View names of files in a zip file:

 ```
-unzip -l large.zip
+unzip -l server_log.zip
 ```

-View start of a file inside of a zip file (change "head" to "tail" to see the end):
+View the start of a file inside of a zip file (change "head" to "tail" to see the end):

 ```
-unzip -p large.zip large.csv | head -n 5
+unzip -p server_log.zip rows.csv | head -n 5
 ```

 The expected result is: